farleykr/no-vague-believer/essays/a-purer-anger.md

 Harry Crews, one of my favorite authors, said this about anger:

 "Shrinks and psychiatrists and so on say that anger and rage is a bad thing: A debilitating emotion.
 You ought to purge yourself of it.
-I find it a—the greatest motivating force I know."
+I find it a—the greatest motivating force I know."

 Despite my adoration of his personality and writing, I've always wanted him to be wrong.
 I've fought hard against his rightness about anger.
 I've spent a lot of time keeping my anger down, all the while thinking I was soothing it away.